Tarsus, Mersin: Cuisine

-The distinctive local cuisine includes chargrilled chicken hummus (sometimes heated and served with pastırma), şalgam (pickled turnips), tantuni (a sandwich of chopped grilled lamb), miniature pizzas (lahmacun) called "fındık lahmacun", and cezerye, a dessert made from carrots.
+The distinctive local cuisine includes chargrilled chicken, hummus (sometimes heated and served with pastırma), şalgam, tantuni, miniature lahmacun called "fındık lahmacun", and cezerye, a dessert made from carrots.

 Sports

 Tarsus has two football stadiums, Tarsus City Stadium and Burhanettin Kocamaz Stadium, and an arena, Tarsus Arena.
 The local football club is Tarsus Idman Yurdu.

 Main sites

 Tarsus city centre is home to the magnificent homes of wealthy traders, some of them restored, some still waiting a saviour.
 Additionally it is home to several historic sites although some are in need of restoration and research.
 These sites have been described by travellers for well over a century.
 For instance Blackwood's Magazine (Edinburgh) in 1890, and H. V. Morton's In the Steps of St Paul in 1936.